MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mktemp-s-wmktemp-s.md

 > **`fnb12345`**

-If FNA12345 does not exist, the next name returned is again:
+If FNA12345 doesn't exist, the next name returned is again:

 > **`fna12345`**